How you can break the stress cycle

 - Hormonal imbalances – adrenal and thyroid problems, lack of libido, menstrual irregularity and fertility issues can all arise when your body switches to making stress hormones in preference to sex and other hormones.

 It doesn’t have to be this way.
-There are several nutrients and herbs that can help calm an overactive stress response, which may be hindering you from achieving your health goals.
+There are several nutrients and herbs that can help calm an overactive stress response, breaking the stress cycle which may be hindering you from achieving your health goals.

 For example, magnesium is essential for the nervous system by supporting the appropriate functioning of your brains chemical messengers, the ‘neurotransmitters’.
 Magnesium also produces energy, helping you resolve the fatigue that may come with being stressed.